BDC Hamburger Icon

 You may be able to import cold email lists into Pipedrive, but you must prove they’re from a legitimate source.
 The company is wary of incurring high email bounce rates and spam complaints.

+Pipedrive’s AI implementation isn’t as advanced as some other CRM platforms we reviewed.
+Still, the AI-driven Sales Assistant gives your reps tips on automating workflows and deal prioritization.
 We appreciate that the more you use the Sales Assistant, the more it learns about your business’s sales cycle, adapting its advice and prompts accordingly.

-Dashboard Customization and Integrations
+Dashboard customization and integrations

-Pipedrive’s flexible CRM software allows for extensive dashboard customization and integrations:
+Pipedrive’s flexible CRM software allows for extensive dashboard customization and integrations.

 We like how you can create custom market segmentation subgroups based on preprogrammed filters.
-This allows more granularity and supports more precise, intent-based automations.
+That allows more granularity and supports more precise, intent-based automations.
 As with the rest of the Pipedrive UI, segmenting is easy, thanks to the platform’s intuitive UI and no-code capabilities.

-Pipedrive segmented contacts
+Pipedrive segment contacts

 You can segment contacts on Pipedrive according to multiple characteristics.
 Source: Pipedrive